Proof of geometric Borg's Theorem in arbitrary dimensions: Introduction and main results

 [{\bf Classical Borg's Theorem}] Let $d=1$.
 Assume that $V$ is a real-valued periodic function.
 Then the following statements are equivalent: \begin{enumerate} \item The potential $V$ is a constant function. \item $ \Delta+V$ has no spectral gaps. \end{enumerate}

+In modern proofs of Borg’s uniqueness theorem for the one-dimensional (matrix-valued) case, the periodicity condition on the potential is replaced by the reflectionless property.
+For details on these methods, see ~\cite{ges1,ges2,ges3}, where the trace formula serves as a key component in the proofs.
+Moreover, Borg’s uniqueness theorem can be viewed as a special case of the broader finite-gap spectral theory—a rich and elegant branch of inverse spectral theory~\cite{Sim11,SY97}.

-However, the analogue of Borg's theorem does not hold for $d\geq 2$.
-Indeed, for $d\geq2$, there are many non-constant (small) real periodic functions $V$ such that $\Delta+V$ has no spectral gaps (e.g. continuous case~\cite[Theorem 6.1]{ksurvey} and discrete case~\cite{hj18,ef}).
+Despite the extensive development of Borg-type results in one dimension, the situation in higher dimensions is fundamentally different.
+In particular, the analogue of Borg’s theorem fails for $d \geq 2$.
+Indeed, for $d\geq2$, there are many non-constant (small) real periodic functions $V$ such that $\Delta+V$ has no spectral gaps (e.g. continuous case~\cite[Theorem 6.1]{ksurvey} and discrete case~\cite{hj18,ef,fk2}).
 In higher dimensions, it is quite common to see spectral bands overlapping.
 This is addressed in the Bethe-Sommerfeld Conjecture (e.g. \cite{ps,kar04,par08,vel}).
 So, spectral gaps provide much less information on potentials in higher dimensions.

 Denote by $B(H)\subset \C^d\times\C$ Bloch variety of $H=\Delta+V$:

 In \cite{as,ktcmh90,ksurvey}, Borg's theorem was reformulated geometrically in terms of the Bloch variety $B(H)$ of $H=\Delta+V$, which could be generalized to arbitrary dimensions.
 This gives rise to the following conjecture.